ACT Advisors LLC. Makes New Investment in SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG)

-ACT Advisors LLC. purchased a new position in shares of SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG – Free Report) in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor purchased 59,462 shares of the company’s stock, valued at approximately $2,989,000.
-SPDR Portfolio S&P 500 ETF comprises about 1.9% of ACT Advisors LLC.’s portfolio, making the stock its 9th biggest position.
+ACT Advisors LLC. bought a new stake in SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG – Free Report) in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm bought 59,462 shares of the company’s stock, valued at approximately $2,989,000.
+SPDR Portfolio S&P 500 ETF makes up about 1.9% of ACT Advisors LLC.’s holdings, making the stock its 9th biggest holding.

 SPDR Portfolio S&P 500 ETF Stock Down 0.1 %